jackyzha0/quartz/content/02 - Project/Data Science/Data Science.md

 ---

 # Data Science
 This is my data science journey.
+Here we index Machine Learning, Neural Networks, Statistics, Database, and other notes/resources.

 ## 01 Introduction to Data Science
 ***What is Data Science?***